 Employee responsibilities: Each employee shall be responsible for the safe keeping, care, and custody of the device assigned to the employee.
 Employees are responsible for operating state-owned vehicles and potentially hazardous equipment in a safe and prudent manner; therefore, employees should refrain from using mobile devices while operating such vehicles and equipment.

-Each mobile device user must review the detailed monthly statement for billing accuracy.
-The user must identify all personal calls (including those that do not generate a charge) and must certify that the KU-supported mobile CID was used for business purposes, with only de minimus personal use.
+Each employee must review the detailed monthly statement for billing accuracy.
+The user must identify all personal calls (including those that do not generate a charge) and must certify that the KU-supported mobile CID was used for business purposes, with only de minimis personal use.
 The certified call detail should be received in the appropriate campus office within 12 days of receiving the monthly statement.

 The University of Kansas provides mobile devices to employees for the purpose of conducting University business.
 Employees assigned a University-owned CID are expected to carry a second individually owned device if they wish to have a mobile CID for personal use.
 In accordance with, IRS regulations, more than de minimis personal use of an employer-provided cell phone is prohibited.
-When monthly plan minutes are exceeded because of unauthorized personal calls/minutes, the employee must reimburse the department for those minutes and for all related long-distance and roaming charges.
+When monthly plan usage (date or phone) is exceeded because of unauthorized personal usage, the employee must reimburse the unit for those excess charges.
 The employee’s reimbursement check must be submitted with the signed monthly statement described in the preceding paragraph.

-Unit responsibilities: Department heads or supervisors shall periodically review all Mobile CIDs plans used by their employees to evaluate cost efficiency and to ensure compliance with this policy.
+Unit responsibilities: Unit heads or supervisors shall periodically review all Mobile CID plans used by their employees to evaluate cost efficiency and to ensure compliance with this policy.

-Department heads or supervisors will ensure that when an employee changes departments or leaves the University, all equipment (including chargers, extra batteries, hands-free devices, etc.) is returned to the unit and service is cancelled or transferred to an approved employee.
+Unit heads or supervisors will ensure that when an employee changes units or leaves the University, all equipment (e.g., chargers, extra batteries, hands-free devices) is returned to the unit and service is cancelled or transferred to an approved employee.

 Failure to comply with this policy, including multiple instances of personal use of a University-owned CID, will result in loss of mobile communication and information device and service privileges and may result in appropriate disciplinary action.